Clivey1234/ComfyUI_FBX_Import/README.md

 ## 📥 Installation

-### 1. Install Blender 3.6+
+### 1. Install Blender 3.6
-Ensure Blender is installed at a path similar to:
+Ensure Blender is installed at a path similar to: "C:\Program Files\Blender Foundation\Blender 3.6\blender.exe"
+It wont work with earlier version, but untested with later versions

 ---